sigp/lighthouse/book/src/faq.md

 ### <a name="misc-prune"></a> Does Lighthouse have pruning function like the execution client to save disk space?

-There is no pruning of Lighthouse database for now.
-However, since v4.2.0, a feature to only sync back to the weak subjectivity point (approximately 5 months) when syncing via a checkpoint sync was added.
-This will help to save disk space since the previous behaviour will sync back to the genesis by default.
+Yes, Lighthouse supports [state pruning](./database-migrations.md#how-to-prune-historic-states) which can help to save disk space.

 ### <a name="misc-freezer"></a> Can I use a HDD for the freezer database and only have the hot db on SSD?